-Windham Campbell Prize for Literature
+Windham Campbell Prize

 The Windham Campbell Prizes are global English-language awards that call attention to literary achievement and provide writers with the opportunity to focus on their work independent of financial concerns.
 Donald Windham, who inherited his fortune from Sandy Campbell, left his estate to Yale University to establish the Windham-Campbell Prizes.